-PhD (Statistics)
+Ph.D (Statistics)

-This PhD program aims at providing quality opportunities to research in the fascinating area of Statistics.
+This Ph.D program aims at providing quality opportunities to research in the fascinating area of Statistics.
 Today there is hardly any field of scientific investigation which does not employ quantification in terms of statistical models.
-This program will enable candidates to appreciate and make contributions to statistical research especially in financial, econometric, demographic, computational, and business related applications.
+This program will enable candidates to appreciate and make contributions to statistical research especially in demographic, financial, econometric, computational, and business related applications.
 The candidates are expected to be full time research students and will also have the opportunities to do teaching related activities, for which they will be compensated with a monthly stipend.

-A candidate may embark on his PhD in Mathematical Sciences program at IBA if:
+A candidate may embark on his Ph.D in Mathematical Sciences program at IBA if: